Jacobean debate on the Union: Background

 In 1502 James IV of Scotland agreed a Treaty of Perpetual Peace with Henry VII of England and, in accordance, married Henry's eldest daughter, Margaret Tudor, in 1503.
 The wedding, celebrated by William Dunbar's poem The Thrissil and the Rois, brought the Stuarts into England's Tudor line of succession.
 When Henry VIII of England declared war on France in 1513, James invaded England to honour the Auld Alliance, and died at the Battle of Flodden.
 There were further Anglo-Scottish Wars.

 The union of England and Scotland was anticipated by the Treaty of Greenwich of 1543, under which Mary, Queen of Scots was to marry the future Edward VI of England.
 This dynastic union did not take place, despite The Rough Wooing; but it produced a pro-union literature, notably in works written by the Scots John Elder and James Henrisoun, and the Englishmen William Patten and Protector Somerset.
-The idea was revived in the early years of the reign of Elizabeth I of England, with the project of her marriage to James Hamilton, 3rd Earl of Arran, heir presumptive to the Scottish crown.
+The idea was revived in the early years of the reign of Elizabeth I, with the project of her marriage to James Hamilton, 3rd Earl of Arran, heir presumptive to the Scottish crown.